-To change a certificate, set the Encryption Mode to Off, then disable AD by unchecking Enable.
+To change a certificate, set the Encryption Mode to Off and unset Enable to disable AD.
 Click Save.
-Select the new Certificate, set the Encryption Mode as desired, check Enable to re-enable AD, and click Save to restart AD.
+Select the new Certificate, set the Encryption Mode as desired, set Enable to re-enable AD, and click Save to restart AD.